- English Department Writing Program

 - Transfer Policies

-The English Department’s new summer internship program in journalism offers students the unusual opportunity to get on-the-job experience at local media outlets.
-Internships are available at venues both in Detroit and in Ann Arbor and vary in length from 8-12 weeks.
-It is likely that the 8-12 weeks will occur from May-August.
+The English Department’s summer internship program in journalism offers students the unusual opportunity to get on-the-job experience at local media outlets.
+Internships are available at venues both in Detroit and in Ann Arbor and typically last 8-12 weeks May-August.
 Exact timing will vary from placement to placement.

 The English Department will offer funding to at least five successful applicants.
 While all LSA students are welcome to apply, preference will be given to English majors and minors and students who have enrolled in one or more journalism-related courses in the Department of English.

 - Update your cover letter and resume.
 It is likely that your cover letter and resume will be sent to multiple organizations for consideration, so do not address your cover letter to any specific organization.
 Cover letters should be addressed to: Internship Director Lisa Makman.

 - Submit the Summer Journalism Internship Application by the announced deadline

 Would you like to work locally with the community’s longest-running monthly magazine?
 The popular Ann Arbor Observer has a history in our community that reaches back almost fifty years.
 It provides county residents with local news, reviews, and calendars of events.
 The Observer also publishes the highly-regarded annual City Guide.
 Students interning at the Observer will have the opportunity to research and write articles for the City Guide, to work on expanding the Observer’s website, and/or to produce copy under the supervision of events editor, Katie Whitney.
 This internship has flexible hours and a flexible time frame.